abhimanyuhazarika/DFS/README.md

 # DFS
-Distributed File System Task for Scalable Computing course at Trinity College Dublin
-\nThe Transparent Distributed File System with Locking and Caching is implemented under TDFS folder
-\nThe Directory Server has been implemented inside the folder Directory Server.
+Distributed File System Task for Scalable Computing course at Trinity College Dublin The Transparent Distributed File System with Locking and Caching is implemented under TDFS folder The Directory Server has been implemented inside the folder Directory Server.